hyperledger-labs/orion-server/docs/getting-started/queries/curl/transaction-receipt.md

 ---

 ## Transaction receipt query
-Transaction commit can be done in synchronous or asynchronous way.
-In case of synchronous call, `TxReceipt` is part of result.
-In case of asynchronous call, no `TxReceipt` exist yet, and we have to access ledger to for it.
+A transaction commit can be done in a synchronous or asynchronous fashion.
+In the case of a synchronous call, `TxReceipt` is part of result.
+In the case of an asynchronous call, no `TxReceipt` exists yet, so we have to access the ledger for it.
-This query used to get transaction receipt for specific tx from ledger, using `/ledger/tx/receipt/{TxId}` GET query.
+To get a transaction receipt for a specific tx from the ledger, use the `/ledger/tx/receipt/{TxId}` GET query.
-We use `Tx000` as example.
+We use `Tx000` as an example.

 **Sign json serialized query**
 ```sh